 Are You Buying Insecurity and Fear?

 The fears above have many derivations.
-See if one of these fears sounds familiar: the fear of being unwanted or abandoned, losing love or relationships, seen as a failure, undervalued, seen as ordinary, imperfect or defective, being seen as incompetent, the fear of things always going wrong, the fear of pain, fear of being controlled or being out of control, fear of separation.
+See if one of these fears sounds familiar: the fear of being unwanted or abandoned, losing love or relationships, being seen as a failure, undervalued, seen as ordinary, imperfect or defective, being seen as incompetent, the fear of things always going wrong, the fear of pain, fear of being controlled or being out of control, fear of separation.
 Nothing tops the fear of death.
 (1)

 The subject of death is some of the first philosophical questions children ask, and it can bring about the existential crisis we know as the “dark night of the soul.”
-What we do with this subject can be a doorway to our spiritual awakening.
+What we do with this subject can lead to our spiritual awakening.
 It can be a fear that makes us vulnerable to the counterfeit answers of mythology and superstition, which religion turns into an unprecedented cash flow mechanism.

 The Abrahamic religions of Judaism, Christianity, and Islam (2) have built their membership enterprise focusing on our existential fears.
 They didn’t invent this approach to fundraising; they adopted it from the mystery religions of the Mediterranean.